-iShares € Govt Bond 7-10yr UCITS ETF
+iShares £ Corp Bond ex-Financials UCITS ETF

-The investment objective of this Fund is to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the Bloomberg Euro Government Bond 10 Year Term Index.
+The investment objective of the Fund is to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the Markit iBoxx GBP Non-Financials Index.

-In order to achieve its investment objective, the investment policy of this Fund is to invest in a portfolio of bonds that so far as possible and practicable consists of the component securities of the Bloomberg Euro Government Bond 10 Year Term Index, this Fund's Benchmark Index.
+In order to achieve this investment objective, the investment policy of this Fund is to invest in a portfolio of fixed income debt securities that as far as possible and practicable consists of the component securities of the Markit iBoxx GBP Non-Financials Index, this Fund's Benchmark Index.
 The Fund intends to use optimisation techniques in order to achieve a similar return to the Benchmark Index and it is therefore not expected that the Fund will hold each and every underlying constituent of the Benchmark Index at all times or hold them in the same proportion as their weightings in the Benchmark Index.
 The Fund may hold some securities which are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 However, from time to time the Fund may hold all constituents of the Benchmark Index.

-The Fund's investments will, at the time of purchase, comply with the credit rating requirements of the Fund's Benchmark Index, which is investment grade.
+The Fund will invest in transferable securities which will typically be fixed income debt securities denominated in Sterling.
+They will, at the time of purchase, meet the credit rating requirements of the Benchmark Index, which in this case is investment grade.
 While it is intended that the Fund's Investments will comprise investment grade issues, issues may be downgraded in certain circumstances from time to time.
 In such event the Fund may hold non-investment grade issues until such time as the non-investment grade issues cease to form part of the Fund's Benchmark Index (where applicable) and it is possible and practicable (in the Investment Manager's view) to liquidate the position.